desimilkyway/dr1_tutorials/README.md

-# Tutorial on the MWS VAC DR1
+# Tutorial on the DESI MWS VAC DR1

 This is a small tutorial on the usage of the MWS catalogue.